Requirements for a Design Patent - Explained

 - Economics, Finance, & Analytics

-Table of ContentsWhat are the specific requirements for a creation to receive design patent protection?Filing Requirements for Design PatentsDiscussion QuestionPractice QuestionAcademic Research
+Table of ContentsWhat are the specific requirements for a design patent?Filing Requirements for Design PatentsDiscussion QuestionPractice QuestionAcademic Research

-What are the specific requirements for a creation to receive design patent protection?
+What are the specific requirements for a design patent?

 Design patents apply to "the visual ornamental characteristics embodied in, or applied to, an article of manufacture."
 So, the subject matter of a design patent application must be the ornamental characteristics applied to a physical item.
 More specifically, the design patent protects non-functional, purely form (shape or configuration) and aesthetic aspects of a patentable subject matter.
 The item must still meet the subject-matter requirements for a patent, as the design must be inseparable from the item to which it is attached.
 The design of the creation must also meet novelty and non-obviousness requirements.
 The design does not have to have utility (usefulness), as the protected creation is ornamental rather than functional in nature.